Lake Eber: Tributaries

 The tributaries are rivulets from the Sultan Mountains at the south.
 When the level increases beyond a certain level the water is fed to the nearby lower level Akşehir lake by a channel (Eber channel).

 Ecology

 The main plants of the lake are Typha latifolia, Phragmites australis, Lycopus europaeus and Mentha aquatica.
 The lake is known for the reed beds.
 Sometimes the remains of reed beds which detach from the land, constitute floating islands on the lake and may be used by the fishermen.
-The fish species are Cyprinus carpio, Cyprinus carpio, Esox lucius and Gobio gobio.
+The fish species are Cyprinus carpio, Esox lucius and Gobio gobio.
 The lake is also known for various waterfowls.

 Important Bird Area status

 The lake was declared by BirdLife International as an Important Bird Area in 1989 for its waterfowl species of international character and species, which are threatened by hunting, pollution and reed cutting.

 Environmental issues

-Due to global warming and misuse of water sources, the surface area of the lake is shrinking.
+Due to climate change in Turkey and misuse of water sources, the surface area of the lake is shrinking.
 The neighbouring Lake Akşehir has been mostly dried up.
 Up to 1992, the most important problem was water pollution.
 Although, the lake was declared as Natural Protected Area in 1992, (SİT) it was reported that the lake had dried out completely in 2018.
 As of 2020, the water has been reported to be back in the lake.